Invariant measures of exclusion processes with a look-ahead rule: Stationary current

 Figure~\ref{fig:fundamental} shows $J(\rho)$ for this model.
 Panel~(a) fixes $I=2$ and varies $J\in\{-1,-0.5,0,0.5,1\}$.
-At $J=0$ the exact current coincides with the mean-field flux, as expected from \eqref{eq:current_noninteracting}.
-For $J>0$ (attractive interaction) the exact current lies strictly below the mean-field curve; for $J<0$ (repulsive) it lies above.
+At $J=0$ the exact current, the mean field \eqref{eq:mf_model}, and the non-interacting current $J_0$ all coincide, as expected from \eqref{eq:current_noninteracting}.
+Away from $J=0$ the exact diagram responds only weakly to the interaction: the peak current is nearly unchanged across the whole range of $J$, with only a modest shift of the peak density toward lower values as $J$ increases.
+The mean field, in contrast, departs from the exact curve increasingly with $|J|$, most severely on the repulsive side, where it overshoots the exact peak: it retains the Arrhenius factor $e^{J_{g-I}-J_g}$ of the rates but weighs it with geometric headway probabilities, whereas in the exact measure the relevant headways are reweighted by the Gibbs factor $e^{J_g}$, which largely compensates the rate enhancement.

 Panel~(b) fixes $J=0.5$ and varies $I\in\{1,2,3,4\}$.
 At low densities, the current is nearly insensitive to the jump length $I$, as particles are sufficiently separated and long jumps are typically allowed.
 In contrast, at moderate to high densities, the current decreases as $I$ increases, reflecting the reduced probability of finding an empty corridor of length $I$.
-The deviation from mean-field also becomes more pronounced for larger $I$.
+The mean field (dashed) closely tracks the exact current at low and intermediate densities, the two being nearly indistinguishable there; the approximation deteriorates only at high density and large $I$, where it underestimates the exact current.

+The jump length $I$ plays a dual role, displayed in Fig.~\ref{fig:Irole}.
+Geometrically [panel~(a)], it sets the shape of the fundamental diagram: a jump of length $I$ requires a vacant corridor of length $I$, so increasing $I$ moves the optimal density to $\rho=1/(I+1)$ and makes the diagram increasingly right-skewed and non-concave, as discussed above.
+Dynamically [panel~(b)], it controls the strength of the correlations that mean-field theory discards.
+Because a jump samples $I$ consecutive sites at once, it probes spatial correlations on the scale $I$; the deviation of the exact current from the propagation-of-chaos prediction therefore grows systematically with $I$, from a few tens of percent at $I=1$ to more than a factor of two at $I=4$ near jamming.
+The single-site case $I=1$ is the least correlated, and the mean field is correspondingly most accurate there; longer jumps make the headway correlations of the interacting steady state increasingly consequential.

-\paragraph{Model 2: Gaussian preferred-spacing interaction.} A richer example is the Gaussian potential
+\paragraph{Model 2: Gaussian preferred-spacing interaction.} A richer example is the (truncated) Gaussian preferred-spacing potential, defined on integer headways by